inductiva/inductiva/docs/explore_api/how_it_works.md

 # How it works

 At a very high-level, the functionalities of the API are quite simple.
-Using simple python scripts from your laptop, you can streamline your overall simulation workflow.
+Using simple python scripts from your laptop, you can streamline your entire simulation workflow.

 In essence, the API enables you to: